Time Range Controls

 |Week to date|

-There are two settings available from the Dashboard Settings area, allowing customization of the auto-refresh intervals and the definition of
+There are two settings available in the Dashboard Settings General tab, allowing customization of the auto-refresh intervals and the definition of

 It’s possible to customize the options displayed for relative time and the auto-refresh options.